preetbhullar90/project-2-with-javascript/README.md

 * I used three colours for this game site.
 White colour (#fff) used for options background and for all the buttons,Blue colour (#2f99d6) used for all the text and dark Gray colour rgba(21, 20, 24, 0.600); used for game background.
 * I chose all the colours I used from w3school website.

+#### Typography
+* I used a font from the Google font website and linked it with an HTML file.
+* I used the font Lato for headings, numbers and for span.
+* I used the Oswald font for the questions.
+* I used Sans-serif font as a default when the main Lato and Oswald font does not work.
+By default, this font applied for all the text and numbers.

+#### Imagery
+* I used one background image on all the pages.
+This image is of a football pitch and goal post.
+* I used this image to easily inform users that this website is about football.
+This image does not distract the user in game because I overlayed light colour on it.
+* Two more images were used, a green colour image for the right answers and a red colour image for the wrong answers.